Logo

 Henry also made the point that most of Amazon’s competitors delivery costs increased by 3-5% annually over that time period and at best, stayed flat.
 The above chart shows what that looks like.

 After 20 years, Amazon’s efforts resulted in a cost advantage of 70% against most of their competitors.
 Their investments in machine learning, tech, robotics and physical distribution capabilities created a massive advantage against the market.
-Henry made the additional point that by the time competitors realized what Amazon was doing, it was nearly too late.
+Henry made the additional point that by the time competitors realized what Amazon was doing, it was too late.
 Only Wal-Mart and Costco had the scale and capability to start their own efforts while everyone else was left hopelessly behind.

 Whether $14 per order is the right starting point and the actual annual reductions were 3% or 5% is besides the point.
 In a prior post I laid out that Amazon created a flywheel based on lower prices, vast selection and fast delivery.
 Henry’s anecdote brought to life how hugely impactful that relentless focus on reducing costs could be.